-- A trust has the ability to cover certain things that a will can't cover.
+- A trust has the ability to cover things that a will can't cover.
 Examples include retirement accounts, jointly owned property and life insurance policies.

 - A will becomes public after the property owner dies.
 However, a trust stays private.
 Only the beneficiaries and the trustee are informed of the trust.
-A trust may be less likely to be contested since it's not public.

 Q: What's the difference between a revocable trust and an irrevocable trust?